mbaumer/us_hep_funding/docs/_states/UT.md

 [UT-01](#UT-01)  [UT-02](#UT-02)  [UT-03](#UT-03)  [UT-04](#UT-04)

 # UT -- Sen. Orrin Hatch (R) and  Sen. Mike Lee (R)
+## Committees
+Orrin Hatch is not on any of our key committees

+Mike Lee is the #10 Republican on the Senate Committee on Commerce, Science, and Transportation

+Mike Lee is the #4 Republican on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```
 In the past 5 years, this state has received: